Membership sites can get complicated. There can be a lot of moving parts. A lot of… plumbing.

 This plug-in gives some really cool conditional logic over Wordpress widgets.
 One place I use this is to show certain specific widgets inside some courses and not others in the Library.

 I’ll do a full writeup on this one later on, but this plug-in can enable some cool on-site, targeted marketing if you really put it to use.

 When you’re running a community membership site on Wordpress, you’ve got the matter of the “slug” for user profiles.
 In other words, the URL to their profile and their “nickname”.

-The Edit Author Slug plug-in simply allows you to customize the slug for any user in the system rather than being forced to use the default (which is often their email address and can open up a privacy issue).
+This plug-in simply allows you to customize the slug for any user in the system rather than being forced to use the default (which is often their email address and can open up a privacy issue).

 Enable Media Replace

 This plug-in is handy if you want to update something in your Media Library without having to change any of the places that file is embedded.